vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `-F`, `--[no-]foreground`
       Open container console (can be later detached), see `ct console`.

+    `-q`, `--queue`
+      Enqueue the start operation using the pools autostart facility.
+The pool is configured to start a certain number of containers in parallel.
+Use this option, to add the container to the queue.
+This is useful when you're manually starting a large number of containers.

+    `-p`, `--priority` *n*
+      Priority for the autostart queue.
+This option can be used together with `-q`, `--queue`.
+See `ct set autostart` for more information.

     `-D`, `--[no-]debug`
       Configure LXC to write debug messages to the container's log file, see `ct log` commands.